geudde/attic-chest/pages/03.season-2/04.meeting-20/02.butterfly/docs.md

 No zephyr rose with gentle gale
 &emsp;To fill my infant frame with air;
 But fann’d by fair Aspasia’s breath,
-&emsp;The zephyr’s gale I well migth spare.
+&emsp;The zephyr’s gale I well might spare.

 No rose or lily near me grea
 &emsp;In which my downy limbs might rest;